 Enough Time To Do It Well

-First, your agency has the expertise and experience to help the client's business achieve higher rankings on search engine results pages (SERPs).
+First, your agency has the expertise and experience to help the client's business achieve higher rankings on the first page of search engine results.
 You keep your fingers on the pulse of the latest trends and changes in the SEO landscape and have the tools and resources to stay ahead of the curve.

 Second, as an SEO agency, you know how to focus your efforts on the areas that will generate more leads and traffic from organic search.
-With an eye on SEO ROI, you know how to create a comprehensive strategy that targets the right keywords and reaches the right audience.
-And you track the progress of your SEO programs and measure your results to show exactly how much ROI your client's investment generates.
+With an eye on SEO ROI, you know how to create a comprehensive digital marketing strategy that targets the right keywords and reaches the right audience.
+And you track the progress of your SEO programs and measure your results using keyword ranking tools to show exactly how much ROI your client's investment generates.

 Third, you have the skills and experience to build a more substantial online presence for your client's business.
 Your agency understands how to create high-quality content that engages readers and helps clients stand out from the competition.
 And you know how to maximize the impact of that content by developing effective social media marketing campaigns that amplify that content to help clients connect with new customers.
 Your clients may be excellent plumbers, but that doesn’t make them good writers.